AliceO2Group/analysis-framework/docs/hyperloop/userdocumentation.md

 ## <a name="my-analyses"></a>My Analyses

 * [**My Analyses**](https://alimonitor.cern.ch/hyperloop/) is a personalized webpage which displays all the analyses where the user belongs to.
-* The analyses display can be expanded/collapsed and reordered with the buttons `✚/-`,`⇧` and `⇩`, or by dragging and dropping.
+* Analyses can be expanded/collapsed with the buttons `✚` `-` and they can be reordered with the buttons `⇧` `⇩` or by dragging and dropping.
 This configuration is saved per user.
-* The user can add/remove, configure and enable/disable wagons in this page.
+* The user can create/delete, configure and enable/disable wagons in this page.
 * The user can add/remove datasets per analysis.
 * Receiving emails on wagon test failure can be configured per analysis in `Datasets and Settings 📝`.
 It can be set to: none, all analyzers or only user who enabled the wagon.